 - 1) 50% = Weekly assignments.
-Students must submit both word-processed reports and selfcontained code.
+Students must submit both word-processed reports and self-contained code.
 Make sure that the results in your report can be reproduced by anyone using your code.
 To complete each homework, it may take two or more days every week. - 2) 40% = Project.
 It can be either an independent research project or a replication study.
 For the replication study, one should select a paper that provides a cutting-edge treatment of the topic that the student is interested in.
-Students should have a meeting with the instructor to discuss his or her projects and get approval before October 23.
-The completed project, including a draft and stand-alone code, should be submitted by December 15. - 3) 10% = Presentation of the project.
-Students will present their projects on December 1.
+Students should have a meeting with the instructor to discuss their projects and get approval before March 31.
+The completed project, including a draft and stand-alone code, should be submitted by May 22. - 3) 10% = Presentation of the project.
+Students will present their projects on May 8.

-Prerequisites: first-year graduate sequence in macroeconomics and econometrics, or their equivalents.
+Prerequisites: first-year graduate sequence in macroeconomics and econometrics or their equivalents.